cncf/tag-app-delivery/operator-wg/whitepaper/09_Designing_Operators.md

 ### Design your Operator the right way

-The last paragraph summarizes an unsorted list of best practices which were found and publish by various sources.
+The last paragraph summarizes an unsorted list of best practices which were found and published by various sources.

 -   Writing an Operator involves using the Kubernetes API.
 Use a framework like Operator-SDK to save yourself time with this and get